-After School Detention: After school detention is used as a means to help students take responsibility for their behavior and loss of instruction due to disruption of instruction and non-completion of assignments.
+After School Detention: After school detention is used as a means to help students take responsibility for their behavior and loss of instruction due to disruption of instruction and non-completion of assignments, or for excessive tardies.
 After school detention will run from 3:30 p.m. until 4:30 p.m. or a time designated by the teacher.
 Teachers will notify parents when after-school detention has been assigned.